pytexas/2024/docs/index.md

     ---

-    Early bird tickets for PyTexas 2024 are now on sale!
+    Tickets for PyTexas 2024 are now on sale and going fast!
+Get yours today!

     [:octicons-arrow-right-24: Purchase Tickets](https://pretix.eu/pytexas/2024/)